Larkana

 The city is located within Larkana District.
-Formerly known as "Chandka", Larkana is located on the south bank of the Ghar canal, about 40 mi south of the town Shikarpur, and 36 mi northeast of Mehar.
-According to the 2017 Census of Pakistan, its population is 490,508.
-Therefore, it is the fourth most populated city of Sindh province after Karachi, Hyderabad, and Sukkur.
-Moreover, Larkana city has been placed as fifteenth largest of Pakistan during Census 2017.
+Formerly known as Chandka, Larkana is located on the south bank of the Ghar canal, about 40 mi south of the town Shikarpur, and 36 mi northeast of Mehar.
+With a population of 551,716 in the 2023 Census of Pakistan, it is the 4th most populated city of Sindh province (after Karachi, Hyderabad, and Sukkur), and the 19th most populated city in PAKISTAN.

 Geography

-Larkana is situated at Latitude 24 56' 00' and Longitude 67 11' 00'.
-It is situated in northwest part of Sindh and it has own division.
+Larkana is situated at 27°33'30"N 68°12'40"E. It is in the northwest part of Sindh and it has its own division.
 It is also included in Upper Sindh.

 Climate

-Larkana has a hot desert climate (Köppen climate classification BWh) with sweltering summers and mild winters.
-The highest recorded temperature is 53.0 °C, recorded in May 1998 and the lowest recorded temperature is -4 °C, recorded in January 1929.
+Larkana has a hot desert climate (Köppen climate classification BWh), bordering a hot semi arid climate (Koppen: BSh), with sweltering summers and mild winters.
+The highest recorded temperature is 53.0 °C, recorded On 26 May 2010 and the lowest recorded temperature is -4 °C, recorded in January 1929.
 The average annual rainfall is 237.4 mm, and mainly occurs in the monsoon season (July to September).
 The highest annual rainfall ever is 988.7 mm, recorded in 2022 (some areas of the city got more than 1000 mm of annual rainfall in 2022) and the lowest annual rainfall ever is 7.1 mm, recorded in 1938.

-Administration

-The deputy commissioner is the head of the District Administrative system.
-Nouman Sadique Latki is the deputy commissioner of Larkana.

-The district of Larkana is administratively subdivided into the following talukas: